-Via open chest surgery the ExoVasc™ support is placed around the ascending aorta where it provides support to the patient’s own aorta and aortic valve and is designed to prevent enlargement and rupture.
-Due to the variation in size and shape of the aortic root in patients the custom-made external support is an essential component if this approach to the prevention of aortic dissection is adopted.
+It provides support to the patient’s own aorta and aortic valve and is designed to prevent enlargement and rupture.
+Due to the variation in size and shape of the aortic root in patients, the custom-made external support is an essential component to adopt this approach to the prevention of aortic dissection.

 Are there any alternatives?

 Three forms of surgery are now available: total root replacement (TRR) with a valved conduit, valve sparing root replacement (VSRR) and PEARS.